kyverno/website/content/en/docs/Policy Reports/examples.md

   warn: 0
 ```

-Lastly, delete the Pod called `secret-pod` and check the PolicyReport object was also deleted.
+Lastly, delete the Pod called `secret-pod` and check that the PolicyReport object was also deleted.

 ```sh
 $ kubectl delete po secret-pod